Last updated: July 2nd, 2022

 - The training management system is also integrated with the Concept2.
 You have the ability to create tokens to access the Concept2 Logbook and import training sessions into your own account on this site.
 Power Ten Development, LLC has no control over this third party application.
 However, you have the ability to disconnect the training management system from the Concept2 Logbook when you choose.

-For users with Remote Rowing Coach Collected Data:
+For users with Remote Rowing Coach or Coach Bergenroth App Collected Data:

 Data that are collected from your rowing machine may include but not limited to: PM5 monitor hardware version and name, firmware version, erg type, username, email address, stroke number, time, distance, stroke rate, 500m split, power (watts), heart rate (bpm), (min, max, average and ending heart rate), peak force (newtons), average drive force (newtons), drive length (meters), drive time (secs), % of stroke complete when peak force is reached, impulse, work per stroke, stroke speed, split data for various types of training sessions, and force curve data points (for those machines equipped with the latest model of the PM5 monitor).